thejoshwolfe/jax/README.txt

 The return type of an expression can be "void", meaning you can't assign or use the value anywhere.

+Macros:

+One serious selling point of Jax is its ability to support macros.
+Macros are (or rather will be) implemented as inline functions.

+Benefits of macros:
+    - efficiency. of course.
+    - pass-by-reference parameters.
+There is no real invocation of a macro, which means the body of a macro can use the original variables themselves instead of the value of them at invocation time.
+    - cross-scoped control statements.
+A macro can return from the enclosing function.

 Current state of Jax:

-Since we are in a very early state of development, there are many restrictions on the language, but they are gradually being overcome as the project expands.
+Since we are in an early state of development, there are many restrictions on the language, but they are gradually being overcome as the project expands.

 See README_dev.txt for development info.